patient-data-manager/pdm-ui/README.md

 ### System Requirements
  - Yarn, v1.7.0 or higher
- - Instance of the backend server up and running **(TODO: add link to other project once we're up on github)**
+ - Instance of the [hdm-backend](https://github.com/health-data-manager/hdm-backend) server up and running

 ### Installation
 ```